accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/environnement-maitrise.md

 - Browser type and version;
 - Supported technologies, their version and activation (JavaScript, WAI-ARIA, etc.);
-- Assistive technologies and any devices used specifically by disabled users;
+- Assistive technologies and any devices used specifically by users with disabilities;
 - Operating systems and accessibility APIs supported;
 - Training for users of assistive technologies in the use of any specific device (interface, online application, etc.).